BelizeOfficial Name: Belize

-Roads in Belize vary from two-lane paved roads to dirt or gravel tracks.
-The few paved roads are “high-crowned,” which refers to roads that are built to a slight point in the middle and slope down on the sides.
-There are usually no shoulders on the sides of the roads such that when vehicles get too close to the edge, the vehicle may lose traction on the loosely packed gravel, which contributes to cars overturning.
-There are few markings or reflectors; even in urban areas, most streets lack lane markings, leading many motorists to create as many lanes as possible in any given stretch of street or road.
+Road conditions in Belize range from two-lane paved roads to dirt or gravel tracks.
+Roads often lack shoulders, which can contribute to cars overturning.
+Roads often lack markings or reflectors; even in urban areas, most streets lack lane markings, contributing to chaotic conditions.
 Bridges on the major highways are often only a single lane.
 The Manatee Road (Coastal Road), leading from the Western Highway east of Belmopan to Dangriga, is mostly unpaved, easily flooded after storms and without services.
-The Southern Highway from Dangriga to Punta Gorda is now completely paved and in good condition.
 Service stations are available along the major roads although there are some significant gaps in the rural areas.

 Inclement weather during Belize’s June to November hurricane season can create hazardous road conditions.
 Motorists should not attempt to cross any low bridge with water flowing over the surface of the bridge as both the strength and depth of the current may be stronger than is apparent.
 Certain stretches of the George Price Highway that connects Belize City to Belmopan and continues west to the Guatemalan border have been the site of several fatal accidents.

 Many vehicles on the road do not have functioning safety equipment such as turn signals, flashers, or brake lights.
 Seatbelts for drivers and front-seat passengers are mandatory, but children’s car seats are not required and are not widely available for purchase.
 Maintaining a safe driving distance to help avoid accidents.